Modified Ashworth Scale

 How to use the Modified Ashworth Scale

-Once the patient has assumed a supine position, you will move their limbs to observe muscle tone.
-There are two types of muscles that you will be monitoring for this test:
+Once the patient is in a supine position, proceed to observe their limbs to assess muscle tone.
+There are two types of muscles to monitor:

 How do you score the Modified Ashworth Scale?

-The MAS is a six-point scale, with scores ranging from 0 to 4.
-The scoring system is as follows ((Harb & Kishner, 2023):
+The original Ashworth scale was a 5-point numerical system for grading spasticity, ranging from 0 (no resistance) to 4 (limb rigid in flexion or extension).
+Meanwhile, the MAS is a six-point scale, with scores ranging from 0 to 4.
+The scoring system is as follows (Harb & Kishner, 2023):

 • 0 means that there is no increase in muscle tone.